G1OJS/NECBOL/README.md

 pip install necbol
 ```

-Copies of the files installed by pip are in the folders on this repository - see the Python files in the example folder and modify to suit your needs.
+Copies of the files installed by pip are in the folders on this repository - see the Python files example_ ... and modify to suit your needs.
-**Tip:** Look inside necbol/geometry_builder.py to see which antenna components and modification methods are currently available.
+**Tip:** Look inside necbol/components.py to see which antenna components and modification methods are currently available.

 ## User Guide
-See the file minimal_example_dipole_with_detailed_comments.py in the examples folder for a minimal explanation of how to use this framework.
+See the file example_minimal_example_dipole_with_detailed_comments.py for a minimal explanation of how to use this framework.
-Browse the other examples as needed, and see the comments in the nec_lib/*.py files which are currently being written.
+Browse the other examples as needed, and see the comments in the necbol/*.py files which are currently being written.

 - Automated A/B compares
     - Over ground vs free space